zhol0777/1.2og_pcb_clone/README.md

   * https://www.mouser.com/ProductDetail/Molex/36920-0301 - pick these up, and cut them down the middle to solder wires direct to lightbar
 * split backspace and split right shift are included, in case anyone is wants to make a plate that supports those switches.
 ISO left shift and enter are not included due to laziness.
 * usb port placement is mostly guessing.
-* there's a little reset jumper beneath the spacebar ~so you don't need to disassemble the thing to hit the reset button~. to flash pcb, bridge this jumper while plugging in USB
 * 6U spacebar support is added because I miss using my hhkb pro 2.

 ## misc, thanks